 In 1987, Bob and Dolly sold the family farm and retired to Hansen where they lived together for the next twenty-four years.
 Throughout Bob and Dolly’s marriage, they took great joy in camping and fishing with their friends and family.
 Bob loved to fish throughout his entire life.
 It was always a treat, an adventure, and a competition to fish with Bob.
 Fishing trips with Bob will be treasured forever by his sons, grandchildren, and great grandchildren.
 During their retirement, Bob and Dolly began golfing and bowling and truly treasured the friendships that came from their time on the course and at tournaments.
 Pinochle was a loved pass time of Bob and Dolly’s and again resulted in many lifelong friendships.

 Robert was preceded in death by his loving wife Marie “Dolly” McClain, his parents and ten siblings.
 He is survived by his sister Janet Macklin of Texas, his three sons Ron (Linda) McClain of Hagerman, Ed (Julie) McClain of Arvada, Colorado, and Dan (Shelia Hays) McClain of Buhl, seven grandchildren, and numerous great and great great-grandchildren.

 Services for Robert will be held on Saturday, July 6th at Rosenau Funeral Home in Twin Falls.
 The family will receive guests for the viewing from 12:00 to 1:00 PM.
-Funeral Services will begin at 1:00 with Interment to follow at Sunset Memorial Park.To send flowers to the family of Robert McClain, please visit Tribute Store
+Funeral Services will begin at 1:00 with Interment to follow at Sunset Memorial Park.To send flowers to the family or plant a tree in memory of Robert McClain, please visit Tribute Store